Trial Search Results

 electrocardiogram (ECG) or congenital long QT syndrome

-- Patients with history of or ongoing acute or chronic pancreatitis
+12. Patients with history of or ongoing acute or chronic pancreatitis.

-corresponding to 10 half-lives of the radionuclide used in such radiopharmaceutical
+corresponding to 10 half-lives of the radionuclide used prior to injection of

-- Prior External Beam Radiation Therapy (EBRT) to more than 25% of the bone marrow
+15. Prior External Beam Radiation Therapy (EBRT) to more than 25% of the bone marrow.

-with absent or faint activity in soft tissues and the genitourinary tract due to
+or faint activity in the genitourinary tract due to diffuse bone/ bone marrow

-weeks prior to study entry or patients for whom steroid dose increase is anticipated
+weeks prior to [177Lu]-NeoB (IMP1) administration or patients for whom steroid dose

 - Cyclical chemotherapy within a period that is shorter than the cycle length used